bokeh/bokeh/sphinx/source/docs/tutorial/styling.rst

 -------------------------

 In order to style the visual attributes of Bokeh plots, you first must know what the available properties are.
-There full :ref:`refguide` will list all the properties of every object individually.
-But there are three broad groups of properties that show up often.
+The full :ref:`refguide` will list all the properties of every object individually, though there are three broad groups of properties that show up often.
 They are:

 * **line properties** line color, width, etc.